ZeissIQS/zeiss-inspect-addon-api/doc/python_api/python_api.md

 Image point/pixel related functions

 Image related functions can be used to query images from the measurements of a project.
-This is not done directly, but via an ‘image acquisition’ object which acts as a proxy between the image storing data structured and the functions which can be used to process the image data.
+This is not done directly, but via an ‘image acquisition’ object which acts as a proxy between the image storing data structure and the functions which can be used to process the image data.

 Terminology: